grygg/grygg.github.io/_pages/about.md

 ---

-Glad to see you here.
+Glad to see you here!
 My name is Ruiying Geng (耿瑞莹), currently a NLP researcher at Alibaba Damo Academy.
 I got my master degree from Beijing Institute of Technology, 2019.

 My research interest focuses on semantic parsing, dialogue system, and few-shot learning.
 * Semantic Parsing: focusing on techniques to convert natural language into programing languages such as SQL and SPARQL.